prisma/docs/content/300-guides/200-deployment/00-deploying-to-heroku.md

 ## Overview

 In this guide, you will set up and deploy a Node.js server that uses Prisma with PostgreSQL to [Heroku](https://www.heroku.com).
-The application will expose a REST API and use Prisma Client to handle fetching, creating, and deleting records from a database.
+The application exposes a REST API and uses Prisma Client to handle fetching, creating, and deleting records from a database.

 Heroku is a cloud platform as a service (PaaS).
-In contrast to the popular serverless deployment model, with Heroku, your application will be constantly running even if no requests are made to it.
+In contrast to the popular serverless deployment model, with Heroku, your application is constantly running even if no requests are made to it.
 This has several benefits due to the connection limits of a PostgreSQL database.
 For more information, check out the [general deployment documentation](/concepts/components/prisma-client/deployment)

 Typically Heroku integrates with a Git repository for automatic deployments upon commits.
-You can deploy to Heroku from a GitHub repository, or by pushing your source to a [Git repository that Heroku creates per app](https://devcenter.heroku.com/articles/git).
-This guide will use the latter approach where you will push your code to the repository created by Heroku which will trigger a build and deploy the application.
+You can deploy to Heroku from a GitHub repository or by pushing your source to a [Git repository that Heroku creates per app](https://devcenter.heroku.com/articles/git).
+This guide uses the latter approach where you push your code to the repository created by Heroku, which triggers a build and deploys the application.

 The application has the following components:

-- **Backend**: Node.js REST API built with Express.js with resource endpoints that use Prisma Client to handle database operations against a PostgreSQL database (e.g. hosted on Heroku).
+- **Backend**: Node.js REST API built with Express.js with resource endpoints that use Prisma Client to handle database operations against a PostgreSQL database (e.g., hosted on Heroku).
 - **Frontend**: Static HTML page to interact with the API.

 ![architecture diagram](./heroku-architecture.png)

-The focus of this guide is showing how project using Prisma can be deployed to Heroku.
-The starting point will the [Prisma Heroku example](https://github.com/prisma/prisma-examples/tree/latest/deployment-platforms/heroku) which contains an Express.js server with a couple of pre-configured REST endpoints and a simple frontend.
+The focus of this guide is showing how projects using Prisma are deployed to Heroku.
+The starting point will the [Prisma Heroku example](https://github.com/prisma/prisma-examples/tree/latest/deployment-platforms/heroku), which contains an Express.js server with a couple of pre-configured REST endpoints and a simple frontend.

-> **Note:** Throughout the guide you'll find various **checkpoints** that enable you to validate whether you performed the steps correctly.
+> **Note:** The various **checkpoints** throughout the guide allowing you to validate whether you performed the steps correctly.

 ## A note on deploying GraphQL servers to Heroku